NERC-CEH/RMAVIS/inst/app/README.md

 **Home** - Provides outlining information.

-**Data Entry** -
+**Data Entry** - Facilitates data entry and makes available the taxonomic information used by `RMAVIS`.

-**Core** - The core of the `RMAVIS` application, containing the functionality present in the original v1.0 release.
+**NVC Analysis** - The core of the `RMAVIS` application, containing the functionality present in the original v1.0 release.

-**ENM** - Contains the ability to view the ecological niche models for selected plant species and make occurrence probability predictions.

-**NVC Lookup** - Contains a searchable table, which can be used to retrieve the full name of an NVC community using an NVC community or sub-community code.
+**NVC Information** - Contains a set of searchable tables for inspecting the NVC community names, taxon names, floristic tables, and community attributes.

 **Documentation** - Provides a more detailed overview of the underlying methods, data sources, and usage instructions.

 **News** - Contains the release log and additional news regarding the development and maintenance of `RMAVIS`.

+**Additional Information** - Contains other useful information.

 **Privacy** - A privacy notice.